Blindside-Studios/DropStack/README.md

 ### Navigation Bar
 At the top of the window, you will find multiple buttons.
 These are:
 - Search: This lets you search through all of your files.
 Search is not case sensitive, so you do not need to remember your own or that website's spelling conventions.
 - Copy: This button allows you to single-Click a file and then copy it to the clipboard - this is mainly meant for tablet and laptop users who do not have a proper right mouse button.
+Please note that the app must remain open until the file has been pasted at least once.
 - Refresh: You updated a file but the update doesn't show?
 Just click this button.
 - Reveal: This reveals the portal folder inside of File Explorer in case you need to take more advanced actions with your files.
 - Simple: This launched simple mode (more on simple mode later).